ConnorBoetig-dev/Ivy/project-docs/phases/phase-11-ai-search.md

 This phase integrates OpenAI for generating embeddings and implements vector similarity search using pgvector from Phase 2.
 We'll leverage the embedding cache from Phase 5, the queue system from Phase 10 for batch processing, and comprehensive cost tracking for all AI operations.

 ## ✅ Prerequisites
-- Phase 2 completed (PostgreSQL with pgvector extension)
+- Phase 2 completed (PostgreSQL with pgvector extension and embeddings table)
+- Phase 4 completed (Winston logger at `src/lib/monitoring/logger.ts`)
-- Phase 5 completed (Redis cache for embeddings)
+- Phase 5 completed (Redis cache for embeddings at `src/lib/cache/redis-client.ts`)
-- Phase 7 completed (Cost tracking service)
+- Phase 7 completed (Cost tracking service at `src/services/cost-tracking.ts`)
+- Phase 9 completed (AWS services for content analysis)
 - Phase 10 completed (Queue system for batch processing)
-- OpenAI API key configured
+- OpenAI API key configured in environment variables
 - pgvector extension enabled in PostgreSQL

 ## 📋 Phase Checklist